Harold Lloyd: Silent shorts and features

-Lloyd and Roach parted ways in 1924, and Lloyd formed his own independent production company, the Harold Lloyd Film Corporation, He would now be making feature films exclusively, releasing them first through Pathé, then Paramount.
-These included his most accomplished comedies Girl Shy, The Freshman (his highest-grossing silent feature), The Kid Brother, and Speedy, his final silent film.
-All of these films were enormously successful and profitable, and Lloyd would eventually become the highest-paid film performer of the 1920s.
+Lloyd and Roach parted ways in 1924, and Lloyd formed his own independent production company, the Harold Lloyd Film Corporation, He now made feature films exclusively, releasing them first through Pathé, then Paramount.
+These included his accomplished comedies Girl Shy, The Freshman (his highest-grossing silent feature), The Kid Brother and Speedy, his final silent film.
+All of these films were enormously successful and profitable, and Lloyd eventually became the highest-paid film performer of the 1920s.

 Talkies and transition

-In 1929 Lloyd had completed the silent feature Welcome Danger, but talking pictures had become a sensation.
+In 1929, Lloyd had completed the silent feature Welcome Danger, but talking pictures had become a sensation.
 He decided to remake the entire film with sound, using a new, stage-trained supporting cast for the dialogue exchanges.
 The silent version was made available to theaters that had not yet converted to sound, but the talking version became the standard edition of the film.
 Welcome Danger was a huge financial success, with audiences eager to hear Lloyd's voice on film.

-Lloyd survived the transition to sound and made several talking comedies, including Feet First, with a similar scenario to Safety Last which found him clinging to a skyscraper at the climax; Movie Crazy with Constance Cummings; The Cat's-Paw, which was a dark political comedy and a big departure for Lloyd; and The Milky Way, which was Lloyd's only attempt at the fashionable genre of the screwball comedy film.
+Lloyd survived the transition to sound and made several talking comedies, including Feet First, with a similar scenario to Safety Last, which found him clinging to a skyscraper at the climax; Movie Crazy with Constance Cummings; The Cat's-Paw, which was a dark political comedy and a big departure for Lloyd; and The Milky Way, which was Lloyd's only attempt at the fashionable genre of the screwball comedy film.

-To this point the films had been produced by Lloyd's company.
+To this point, the films had been produced by Lloyd's company.
 However, his go-getting screen character was out of touch with Great Depression movie audiences of the 1930s.
 Lloyd's rate of film releases, which had been one or two a year in the 1920s, slowed to about one every two years.
 As his absences from the screen increased, his popularity declined, as did the fortunes of his production company.
 His final film of the decade, Professor Beware (1938), was made by the Paramount staff, with Lloyd functioning only as actor and partial financier.

+In 1931 he co-founded the 400-seat Beverly Hills Little Theatre for Professionals.
+Gladys Lloyd Cassell (wife of Edward G. Robinson), Sam Hardy, and Lloyd's mother raised funds for it.